-Early season steelhead are aggressive and voracious as they pack on the pounds to help carthrough the they run upare the most have with a your hand. in late March the fish make turn and head to the cool-Lake Ontarseason," a wonderful the river; the it's known, is a wonderful aggressive, chasing down and aggressive, chasing down food to regain strength after spawning.
+Early season steelhead are aggressive and voracious as they pack on the pounds to help carthrough the they run upare the most have with a your hand. in late March the fish make turn and head to the cool-Lake Ontarseason," a wonderful the river; the it's known, is a wonderful aggressive, chasing down after spawning.

-'Drop-back season,' as time to be on the river; the fish are hungry and food to regain strength after spawning.
+'Drop-back season,' as time to be on the river: the fish are hungry and food to regain strength and aggressive, chasing down food to regain strength after spawning.
 Powerful fighters no matter the season, feeling the thump-thump of a headshaking 10-pound fish will warm any angler's cold hands, moments before they start chasing their speeding prize downstream.
 Steelhead will happily eat a variety of lures, baits, and flies, which is why they are so beloved and sought after by a diverse group of anglers.